-Covid: Could more Omicron variant cases emerge in Wales?
+Covid: Could Omicron cases lead to more rules in Wales?

 "If we start detecting community cases where there is no evidence of travel, then we understand that it's spread into the community.

-"And we will then put wider measures [in place] to try and delay transmission of the virus."
+"And we will then put wider measures [in place] to try and delay transmission of the virus.

-He added: "I think containing the virus at this stage, and this particular variant, is going to be very, very challenging.

-"We know that it's highly transmissible.
+"We know that it's highly transmissible," he added.

 "But what we can do is try and delay it so that we can get public messages out about getting the booster vaccine when you're offered it, but also maintaining social distance where possible, washing your hands regularly and keep wearing face masks in enclosed spaces."